 Know thy user (study them!)

-In order to design websites that our users find intuitive, you need to learn where the current and target knowledge points are.
+To design websites that users find intuitive, you need to learn where the current and target knowledge points are.
 What do users already know and what do they need to know?

-There are 2 great ways of finding this out:
+There are two great ways of finding this out:

 - Field studies.
-You go to your customers and observe them using the web in their natural habitat.
-You’ll get an idea of their Current knowledge.
+Go to your customers and observe them using the web in their natural habitat.
+You’ll get an idea of their current knowledge.

-- Over the shoulder usability tests.
-Get people to use the site, have them perform a set of tasks and ask them to comment their thought process out loud.
-This can also be done remotely (over the internet).
-This will identify the Target Knowledge.
+- Over-the-shoulder usability tests.
+Get people to use the site, have them perform a set of tasks, and ask them to comment their thought process out loud.
+This can also be done remotely (over the Internet).
+This will identify target knowledge.

-In both cases you observe and take notes without interfering.
-You will quickly identify the main issues.
-10 test subjects will normally already reveal over 90% of the challenges.
+In both cases, observe and take notes without interfering.
+You’ll quickly identify the main issues.
+Ten test subjects will normally reveal more than 90% of the challenges.

-From here, proceed to build personas based on what you learned.
+From there, build personas based on what you learned.

 When is a website intuitive to use?

-Broadly speaking, that design is intuitive when current knowledge equals target knowledge.
+Broadly speaking, a design is intuitive when current knowledge equals target knowledge.

 - The current knowledge point and the target knowledge point are identical.
 When the user walks up to the design, they know everything they need to operate it and complete their objective.

-- The current knowledge point and the target knowledge point are separate, but the user is completely unaware the design is helping them bridge the gap.
+- The current knowledge point and the target knowledge point are separate, but the user is unaware that the design helps bridge the gap.
 The user is being trained, but in a way that seems natural.

-In other words, you either make it so easy that it doesn’t require any learning, or add instructions, tips and microcopy that is easy to spot and follow.
+In other words, you either make it so easy that it doesn’t require any learning, or you add instructions, tips, and microcopy that’s easy to spot and follow.

-The best example for the 1st condition is Google search.
-You can not use it wrong.
+The best example for the first condition is Google search.
+You cannot use it incorrectly.
 There’s no learning curve.
 It’s as obvious as it gets.

-A good example for the 2nd condition would be Wufoo.
+A good example of the second condition would be Wufoo.
 When you log in and start building your first form, the instructions make it easy and the learning process seems natural.

 Intuitive navigation (and search)

-76% of consumers say the most important factor in a website’s design is “the website makes it easy for me to find what I want.”
+Some 76% of consumers say that the most important factor in a website’s design is that “the website makes it easy for me to find what I want.”

 So how do they go about finding the stuff they want?
-Navigation of course.
-Here’s where it gets tricky: if your site has a ton of content, how do you structure it so it would make sense?
+Navigation, of course.
+Here’s where it gets tricky: If your site has a ton of content, how do you structure it so that it makes sense?

 A great method for figuring out which content goes under which menu item is card sorting.
-Card sorting is a great, reliable, inexpensive method for finding patterns in how users would expect to find content or functionality.
+Card sorting is a great, reliable, and inexpensive method for finding patterns in user expectations regarding content or functionality.

-It will also help you with choosing the wording for menu items.

-It’s important to call your menu items by the right names so people would know what’s behind the link.
+It also helps you choose the labels for menu items.
+Label your menu items clearly so people know what’s behind the link.
 Use trigger words.
+Seems simple, right?

-Oh, and make sure you turn ‘Site Search’ tracking ON in Google Analytics.
-You will also find that users that use search will usually have a higher conversion rate (searchers have intent, they know what they’re looking for).
+(Oh, and make sure you turn on “Site Search” tracking in Google Analytics.
+You’ll likely find that users who use search have a higher conversion rate—searchers have intent and know what they’re looking for.)

 People spend most of their time on other websites

-A good thing to bear in mind at all times is that people spent most of their time online on OTHER websites.
-So they’re used to websites being a certain way (Current Knowledge).
+A good thing to bear in mind is that people spend most of their time online on other websites.
+Your site is only a fraction of the total inputs they receive to form their conceptual model or establish their current knowledge.
 If you mess with convention, you’re asking for trouble.

-- A click on the logo (in the top left corner) should always take back to the home page,
+- A click on the logo (in the top-left corner) should always take users back to the homepage.

-- The last link in a horizontal navigation menu should be ‘Contact’ (or the bottom one in a vertical menu),
+- The last link in a horizontal navigation menu (or the bottom one in a vertical menu) should be “Contact.”

-- Strive for consistency: navigation and other important elements will remain in the same location throughout the website,
+- Strive for consistency: Navigation and other important elements should remain in the same location throughout the site.

 Be careful about redesigns